Dobrinka Tabakova

 Svetlin Hristov has attended master classes in piano with Evgeny Bozhanov, Lyudmil Angelov, Bozhidar Noev, Maria Gambaryan, Pavel Egorov, Mamiko Suda, and Natalia Deeva; in orchestral conducting with Georgi Dimitrov and Uroš Lajovic; and in choral conducting with Markus Utz, Denis Rouger, and Yuval Weinberg.

 On the concert podium, Svetlin has appeared frequently as a pianist, chamber musician, orchestra member, conductor, and composer.
-He has been soloist of the Ruse Philharmonic Orchestra and the Academic Symphony Orchestra of the National Academy of Music in Sofia.
-He has conducted the Academic Symphony Orchestra, the Vidin Symphony Orchestra, and the Classica Chamber Orchestra of Sofia.
-In 2018, he conducted the Academic Symphony Orchestra at the Bulgaria Hall in the concert "Stars of the Future", within the program of Sofia Music Weeks; and in 2022, he conducted the Sofia Philharmonic at the Sofia Symphonic Summit Festival.
-His festival appearances include Maria Gambaryan, Moscow-Peredelkino, Russia (2011), Piano à Vitteaux, France (2014), ppIANISIMO, Sofia (2015), Slavic Meetings, Moscow-Balashikha, Russia (2015), and Sofia Music Weeks (2018, 2020).
+He has been a soloist of the Ruse Philharmonic Orchestra and the Academic Symphony Orchestra of the National Academy of Music in Sofia.
+He has conducted the Academic Symphony Orchestra, the Vidin Symphony Orchestra, and the Classica Chamber Orchestra (Sofia).
+In 2018, he conducted the Academic Symphony Orchestra at the Bulgaria Hall in the concert "Stars of the Future" within the program of Sofia Music Weeks; in 2022, he conducted the Sofia Philharmonic at the Sofia Symphonic Summit Festival.
+Svetlin's festival appearances include Maria Gambaryan, Moscow-Peredelkino (2011), Piano à Vitteaux, France (2014), ppIANISIMO, Sofia (2015), Slavic Meetings, Moscow-Balashikha (2015), and Sofia Music Weeks (2018, 2020).

 Peter Kerkelov